sshah90/testing/README.md

 **A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code**

 I did all exercises from this book to learn Python.
-Some of exercise need to have text file which one have to make text file in same directory in which you are working.
+Some of exercise need to have text file so,one have to make text file in same directory in which you are working.
 All code in Python 2